From grid girls to the halo: five F1 talking points

-Melbourne, March 19, 2018 (AFP) - - AFP Sport looks at five talking points ahead of the 2018 Formula One season, which starts this week in Melbourne:
+Melbourne (AFP) - AFP Sport looks at five talking points ahead of the 2018 Formula One season, which starts this week in Melbourne:

 - Ferrari threat -